BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/GetLabels.md

 Notes:

-- This test accesses endpoint `GET /labels`, which returns all labels for the project.
+- This test accesses endpoint `GET /labels`, which returns all labels.
 - Class `GetLabels` encapsulates the endpoint.
 - Its method `verdict_call_and_verify_success`:
   - Accepts the client, the log, and a verdict id.